campbe13/py360-2023/TipsandTricksFunctions.md

 # Functions
 ## Some gotchas
-Functions are isolated blocks of code designed to be
+Functions are isolated blocks of code designed to be single use
 ### they must be defined before they are used
 ```
 #  Error, the interpreter has not "seen" convert_celsuis when it looks at this line of code